schallerv/ml_project/README.md

    If you're using Conda, create an environment and install dependencies manually (see `requirements.txt` for pip users).

 3. **Adjust File Paths.**
-   Many scripts assume the BGG data is located in a folder named `bgg_data` located in the same directory as where the repo is located (not in the repo).
-You'll need to adjust the filepaths in the code to account for where you put bgg_data.
+   If you move the bgg_data folder from the content_filtering folder or use the zipped version, you'll need to adjust the filepaths in the code to account for where you put bgg_data.
 See content_filtering/setup/config.py to adjust them for content filtering.

 ### Running the App